astronomer/docs/learn/deferrable-operators.md

 import sync_dag from '!!raw-loader!../code-samples/dags/deferrable-operators/sync_dag.py';
 import async_dag from '!!raw-loader!../code-samples/dags/deferrable-operators/async_dag.py';

 With Airflow 2.2 and later, you can use deferrable operators to run tasks in your Airflow environment.
 These operators leverage the Python [asyncio](https://docs.python.org/3/library/asyncio.html) library to efficiently run tasks waiting for an external resource to finish.
 This frees up your workers and allows you to utilize resources more effectively.
-In this guide, you'll review deferrable operator concepts and learn which operators are deferrable.
+In this guide, you'll review deferrable operator concepts and learn how to use deferrable operators in your DAGs.

 ## Assumed knowledge